-Researchers looked at drinking and metabolic syndrome among Hispanics/Latinos in the U.S. A total of 15,905 participants aged 18-74 were studied.
-They were categorized as never, former, occasional, low, moderate, or heavy drinkers.
+Researchers looked at drinking and MS among Hispanics/Latinos in the U.S. A total of 15,905 persons aged 18-74 were studied.
+They were grouped as never, former, occasional, low, moderate, or heavy drinkers.

-The investigators found that low and moderate consumption of alcohol was associated with lower rates of metabolic syndrome.
+The scientists found that low and moderate alcohol drinking was linked with lower rates of MS.

 This finding is consistent with those from other populations around the world.

 Resources: Drinking Reduces Metabolic Syndrome

 Byrne, D., and Wild, S. The Metabolic Syndrome.